Skip to main content

 • Clients should typically choose the right tools automatically

-• list_agreements is the exact-filter, cursor-based agreement listing surface
+• list_agreements is the exact-filter, cursor-based agreement listing surface; also accepts standard_id for taxonomy-based agreement filtering

 • list_agreement_sections is an MCP convenience tool for within-agreement navigation